TypeScript String Literal Types

 Type '"dblclick"' is not assignable to type '"click"'.Code language: JavaScript (javascript)

-The string literal type is useful to limit a possible string value in a variable.
+The string literal type is useful to limit a possible string value that a variable can store.

 The string literal types can combine nicely with the union types to define a finite set of string literal values for a variable: